 One of the perks of being a Lake District wedding photographer is that I get to travel this beautiful part of the country.
 The Lake District is my favourite national park, situated in Cumbria full of scenic views.
 My family and I have holidays every year in the Lake District and it is also where my wife and I got married ourselves in 2011.
 Standing at the shore watching the waves ripple on the water’s surface, then throwing a stone into its depths is one of my son and I’s favourite things.
 So it has a very special place in our hearts.
 We love the ruggedness of the terrain, the incredible perfect views and the overall feeling of being in the wild it gives you.
-My wife and I got married ourselves, having our ceremony by Ullswater.
+My wife and I got married ourselves in the area, having our picturesque ceremony by Ullswater over looking the mountain views.
 I have to pinch myself that I’m a professional and I get to photograph weddings in this stunning region.

-Below is a short gallery of photos from weddings I have photographed in the Lake District over the past few years.
+Below is a short gallery from weddings I have photographed in the Lake District over the past few years.
+These photographs are some of my favourite I have ever captured.
 Please take a look though and if you are getting married in the area then please get in touch.

-No additional travel costs for weddings in the Lake District.
+Are you getting married in the Lakes?
+I offer NO additional travel costs for weddings in the Lake District or Cumbria.

 The Lake District is such a special place

 Are you getting married in the Lakes and looking for a photographer?
 I would love to be considered!

 If you are looking for a holiday or break that has it all – and then some.
 The Lake District in the U.K., is a heart-stopping thrill of a destination.
 Exploding with beauty, nature, experiences, accommodation and culture to suit every taste and desire, this is an experience to remember.